 It is packed with information.

 As you know, I am a huge fan of research.
-I have mentioned to you that I try to take a look at what is new in the research on a weekly basis when it relates to injuries and exercises.
+I have mentioned that I try to look at what is new in the study every week when it relates to injuries and exercises.

-Where I got my skills and knowledge when it relates to reviewing research was in university.
+In university, I got my skills and knowledge related to reviewing research.
 I had to take a bunch of courses on the topic.
-The cool thing now is Mark has filtered down all that stuff that I learned in university in a quick reference format for you.
+The cool thing now is Mark has filtered down all that I learned in university in a quick reference format for you.

-If you want to go to the source of new information and where the leaders in the field go in order to get what is cutting edge, How to Read Fitness Research gives you the tools to better understand and find the research.
+If you want to go to the source of new information and where the leaders in the field go to get what is cutting edge, How to Read Fitness Research gives you the tools to understand better and find the research.

-Let me go through each of the parts and give you a bit of a background on what I thought of each part.
+Let me go through each part and give you some background on what I thought of each component.

 Seminar 1 – The Purpose and Process of Research (38 minutes)

 In this seminar, Mark goes through the background of a research paper.
-It is important for you to understand why research is done, how research if funded, the costs of doing research, how research is approved, what happens with the results of research and how research gets published.
+You need to understand why research is done, how research is funded, the costs of doing research, how the study is approved, what happens with the research results, and how research gets published.

 Seminar 2 – Acquiring and Reading Fitness Research (50 minutes)

-During this seminar, Mark lets you know where to go to get research papers, and different ways to get a research paper.
+During this seminar, Mark lets you know where to get research papers and different ways to get a research paper.

-Plus he goes through the components of a research paper so you know the what and why of each component of a research paper.
+Plus, he goes through the components of a research paper, so you know the what and why for each element of a research paper.

 Seminar 3 – No Snooze Statistics & Research (50 minutes)

-In this seminar, Mark goes through how to better understand the statics in a research paper, what all the stats stuff means and what are good or poor stats.
+In this seminar, Mark goes through how to better understand the statics in a research paper, what all the stats stuff means, and what good or poor stats are.
 This will help you better understand the results section of a research paper.

 Seminar 4 – Interpreting and Implementing Research (26 minutes)

 Now Mark puts it all together.
-He shows you have to understand the results of the paper and who you can use the results of the paper to better help you and your clients.
+He shows you have to understand the paper’s results and how you can use the results of the report to better help you and your clients.

 Bonus Seminar – PubMed Video Tutorial (13 minutes)

-Get a tour of the tool that all fitness experts use in order to get the latest information in training and rehabilitation.
-Mark does a great job highlighting how to use it and even gave me a few new tips.
+Get a tour of the tool that all fitness experts use to get the latest information in training and rehabilitation.
+Mark did a great job highlighting how to use it and even gave me some new tips.

 Who is Mark Young?

-Mark has be a great resource for me.
-I have been reading his blog and learning from him plus he has given me a lot of feedback on my blog and the products that I have put out so I know he is a quality guy.
+Mark has been an excellent resource for me.
+I have been reading his blog and learning from him, plus he has given me a lot of feedback on my blog and the products I have put out, so I know he is a quality guy.